How is the agency expected to pay the intern?

-How flexible are the proposed parameters of the internship (May 29 - August 3)?
+How flexible are the proposed dates of the internship?

-- Please be sure that Forest Foundation is aware of any plans to alter the 40 hours/week over 10 weeks time frame.
-Forest Foundation must approve of any changes.
+- Please be sure that Forest Foundation is aware of any plans to alter the 10 week time frame.
+Forest Foundation must approve of any changes

 How does the application process work from the agency's end?